rapiddweller/rapiddweller-benerator-ce/doc/maven_benerator_plugin.md

 ## Getting started

 What ever goal you want to accomplish with Benerator Maven Plugin, you need to create a Maven project first.
 If you are about to create a completely new project, you may want to make use of Benerator's Maven Project Wizard.
-Otherwise you need to configure the benerator plugin in your project manually.
+Otherwise, you need to configure the benerator plugin in your project manually.
 The minimal configuration in Maven's pom.xml would be:

 ```xml